allankoechke/flowgraphengine-queue/README.md

 - [Flow Graph Engine Announcement](https://aps.autodesk.com/blog/introducing-first-me-oriented-aps-service-flow-graph-engine)

 ## Known Issues
-- The resultant file downloads dont come with the correct file extensions, you have to affix them on the file save dialog.
+- Depending on the output file sizes, beware that the file fetching will take some time to complete.
 - There is no persistent credential storage nor token storage.
 Authetication has to be done on each reload or restart.
-- Jobs that fail on uploading can be resubmitted, unless as a new job.
+- Jobs that fail on uploading can't be resubmitted, unless as a new job.

 ## License